JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 // visual should be of tools/equipment

-As mentioned before, this tutorial utilizes the CAD software Onshape.
+As mentioned before, this tutorial utilizes the CAD software "Onshape".
 Before beginning this tutorial, create an account at #link("https://www.onshape.com/en/education")[onshape.com/en/education].
 Using this link gives you access to the free education version of Onshape.

-If you would like to follow along in a different CAD software, bear in mind that the user interface and button names may differ from OnShape.
-That said, the operations utilized this tutorial are very conventional and generally exist in all CAD software.
+#note[You can follow this tutorial in a different CAD Software.
+While the user interfaces differ, this tutorial utilizes conventional operations that are common to all CAD software.]

 == Roadmap
-// Roadmap sentence: 3 main elements of the procedure You will start by first making the basic shape of a boat, and then slowly carve away at it to refine shape that is more aerodynamic and can be propelled through the water.
+// Roadmap sentence: 3 main elements of the procedure We will start by making the basic shape of a boat, and then slowly carve away at it to refine its geometry that so that it can be propelled cleanly through the water.
+// Throughout the tutorial

 == Warnings
-CAD is powerful because of the wider verities of ways that modeling challenges can be approached.
-As a result, it is impossible for this tutorial to be fully comprehensive.
-Bearing that in mind, this tutorial will be focused on only one method to achieve the desired shape.
+CAD's power manifests in the wide verity of ways that modeling challenges can be approached.
+Consequently, this tutorial cannot be fully comprehensive and will only focus on one method to achieve the desired shape.
 If you are interested in alternatives, I highly recommend you check out the wider verity of resources available online.

 = Procedure